-Energy efficiency is more than just a buzzword; it’s an important consideration for homeowners who want to save money and who also want to promote environmental sustainability.
+Energy efficiency is more than just a buzzword; it’s an important consideration for homeowners keen on saving money and who also want to promote environmental sustainability.
 The release of new SEER 2 rating standards in 2023 marks a big shift in how we think about cooling efficiency.
-The release of these new ratings affects new HVAC installations as well as regular AC maintenance and repairs.
-Discover the intricacies of these changes and why they matter to you.
+These changes affect new HVAC installations as well as scheduled AC maintenance and repairs.
+Explore the nuances of these changes and why they matter to you.

 The Basics of SEER and SEER 2

-SEER 2 is the next era of AC efficiency ratings.
-It uses adjusted testing methods to provide a more accurate representation of real-world performance.
-As a result, you should be prepared to see that AC efficiency ratings with a “2” after them will be lower, even though they evaluate the same performance.
+SEER 2 is the next wave of AC efficiency ratings.
+It utilizes revised testing practices to provide a more accurate representation of real-world performance.
+Because of this, you can expect that AC efficiency ratings with a “2” after them will be smaller, even though they assess the same performance.

 SEER isn’t the only rating that’s changing in 2023.
-A corresponding cooling rating known as the energy efficiency ratio (EER) is also moving to a new standard called EER 2.
-Additionally, heat pumps have a heating-related rating that applies to winter season performance.
-It’s called heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more rigorous testing requirements.
+A comparable cooling rating called the energy efficiency ratio (EER) is also moving to a new standard called EER 2.
+Additionally, heat pumps have a heating-related rating that applies to winter heating efficiency.
+It’s referred to as heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more stringent testing requirements.

 New SEER Rating Standards for 2023

-These kinds of changes may make you wonder—what are the new SEER rating standards for 2023?
-The Department of Energy (DOE) has set different requirements for the Northern and Southern United States.
-Not surprisingly, the South has more stringent requirements because this region relies more heavily on cooling systems.
-Here’s what consumers need to know when buying a new AC or heat pump:
+These changes could make you want to know—what are the new SEER rating standards for 2023?
+The Department of Energy (DOE) has set specific standards for the Northern and Southern United States.
+Needless to say, the South has tighter requirements because this region relies more heavily on AC units.
+Here’s what you should know when searching for a new AC or heat pump: